 Medicaid is a joint federal and state program, which means there are general federal guidelines but each state makes its own rules and regulations regarding Medicaid eligibility requirements and qualifications.
 Eligibility for Medicaid can vary widely depending on your state, but in general, Medicaid covers healthcare for those who fall under a certain income threshold.
 In most cases, Medicaid is reserved for low-income children, caretakers, grandparents, or those with disabilities.
 Covered services typically include hospital care, lab and clinic services, and some prescriptions, though there are many different services that states can choose to opt-in or out of.
 Because of state differences, coverage does not extend across state lines.

 You may be wondering if it’s possible to qualify for both Medicare and Medicaid at the same time.
 The simple answer is yes, some may be dual eligible.
 For instance, if you are over 65 years old and qualify for Medicare but your income is too low to afford the monthly premiums, then you may qualify for Medicaid which covers some or all of your out-of-pocket costs.

 Have Questions about Medicare or Medicaid?

-Understanding the basic differences between Medicare and Medicaid may be simple once you look into it, but understanding the complexities, eligibilities, and parts of each can be quite complicated.
+Understanding the basic differences between Medicare vs Medicaid may be simple once you look into it, but understanding the complexities, eligibilities, and parts of each can be quite complicated.
 At Patriot Insurance Brokers, we help clients navigate these complexities daily.